jfoucher/Mailocal/README.md

 - Copy `.env.example` to `.env` and set your database connection parameters.
 - Run `php bin/console doctrine:database:create` to create the database
 - Run `php bin/console doctrine:migrations:migrate` to create the database schema
+- Run `yarn run start` to build and run everything

+Alternatively you can:

 - Run `yarn run build` to build the frontend assets
 - `php bin/console email:server` to launch the SMTP server
 - `php bin/console server:start` to start Symfony's built-in webserver